Welcome to the Stanley S. Scott Cancer Center

-In 1993, the SSSCC established a this program to provide minority and other cancer patients with opportunities to participate in clinical trials offered through the National Cancer Institute (NCI).
+In 1993, the SSSCC established this program to provide minority and other cancer patients with opportunities to participate in clinical trials offered through the National Cancer Institute (NCI).
 One of only about a dozen MB-CCOPs funded by NCI, this program is delivering potentially life-saving care to patients across central and southern Louisiana.
 In 2009, the NCI awarded our MB-CCOP team the prestigious Harry Hynes award in recognition of outstanding community oncology.

 Center of Biomedical Research Excellence (COBRE) to Mentor Translational Researchers in Louisiana

 Augusto Ochoa, MD, who serves as SSSCC director, has established a Center of Research Excellence called "Mentoring Translational Researchers in Louisiana."
 Funded by an $11 million grant by the National Institutes of Health, this initiative provides mentorship to promising junior investigators who are conducting research with a translational benefit to patient care.
 With a focus on understanding the immunobiology of disease, this program is cultivating a group of successful researchers in immunobiology and the immunopathology of cancer and chronic diseases.